In This Section

 8. Planar style speakers are now found in vehicles.
 These are not totally flat, but have profiles of 10 mm or less.
 Some examples have shown very low sensitivity.

-10. HD radio components are now for sale.
-AM HD radio offers much higher fidelity and FM HD offers additional program sources.
+9. HD radio components are now for sale.
+In the US, AM HD radio offers much higher fidelity and FM HD offers additional program sources.
 Because of the fidelity difference on AM, rapid switching in fringe areas must be carefully managed.
+Spectral compression artifacts are mentioned with HD AM.

-11. There are an increasing number of center speakers appearing in prestige class automotive system designs.
-Speakers have also appeared in the tops of front seats.
-"Surround sound" is becoming mandatory in high-end automotive systems even when source is limited to two-channel (via upmix algorithms).
-Some listeners sense that some surround systems provide limited envelopment on both stereo and much "surround" source material.
+10. "Surround sound" is almost mandatory in high-end automotive systems, even when the source is limited to two-channel (via upmix algorithms).
+Some listeners sense that some surround systems provide limited envelopment on both stereo and most "surround" source material.

-13. Voice recognition systems for telephone and navigation functions are becoming more sophisticated and enjoy wider application.
+12. Voice recognition systems for telephone and navigation functions are now quite sophisticated and enjoy wide application.

-17. Switching audio is now commonly seen in automotive amplifiers.
+15. Switching audio is now common in automotive amplifiers.
 Switching audio cost are becoming comparable with older AB amplifiers, as the heat sink requirement is minimized.
-Important for electric vehicles is the low current draw under all audio power output conditions.
+Important for electric vehicles is the low current draw under most all audio power output conditions.

 These documents do not necessarily express the official position of the AES on the issues discussed at these meetings, and only represent the views of committee members participating in the discussion.
 Any unauthorized use of these publications is prohibited.
 Authorization must be obtained from the Executive Director of the AES: Email, Tel: +1 212 661 8528, Address: 60 East 42nd Street, Room 2520, New York, New York 10165-2520, USA.